 Bond provides a

 callback_url (for example, www.brandurl.com/bond-kyc) configured in the webhook.

 passed, the customer's information has been validated and they are eligible to access the services provided by the bank.
 You can now create a card for the customer.

 If the response returned is

 A form of identity validation done by prompting the user to answer questions based on their private information.
 Performed in the event that the KYC process fails.
 Generally KBA is interchangeable with OOW.
 For example, "Out of these 4 addresses, in which have you resided previously?".
-(Knowledge Based Authentication) request.
-The KBA process prompts the customer to answer multiple-choice questions that are easily recallable by them, but obscure to others.
+(Knowledge Based Authentication) request is triggered.
+The KBA process prompts the customer to respond to multiple-choice questions that are easily answered by them, but difficult for others.
 If the KBA process fails, customer verification has failed and you can't issue a card.

 Updated about a month ago